Khoy: Modern period

 In the wake of the demise of the Safavids, the Ottomans took Khoy on 6 May 1724, a territorial gain which was confirmed with Imperial Russia through the Treaty of Constantinople (1724).

 Until 1828, Khoy had a large number of Armenians; however, the Treaty of Turkmenchay (1828), gave the Russians the right to encourage Armenians to immigrate into the Russian Empire.
 Nevertheless, a small Armenian population remained living in Khoy.
 This was noted by an American missionary in 1834.
 He noted further that in the villages around Khoy there were a few more, but the vast majority had migrated to the North of the Aras river following Russia's victory over Persia in 1828 and the encouraged settling in the newly incorporated Russian regions of Eastern Armenia.

 With the advent of the 1910s, Khoy was occupied by Ottoman troops, but they were completely expelled from the area by the Russians by 1911.
 Khoy was one of the many cities in Iran which garrisoned Russian infantry and Cossacks.
 The Russians retreated at the time of Enver Pasha's offensive in the Iran-Caucasus region, but returned in around early 1916, and stayed in the region up to the wake of the Russian Revolution.
 In 1918, for a final brief period, the Ottomans took Khoy until the decisive end of World War I and the Armistice of Mudros.
 In World War II, Khoy was again occupied by Soviet troops, who remained until 1946.
 After 1946 the city indefinitely became part of Iran and is located in the far northwest of the country.

-Today the city is populated by Azerbaijanis and Kurds.
+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 178,708 in 45,090 households.
+The following census in 2011 counted 200,958 people in 57,149 households.
+The 2016 census measured the population of the city as 198,845 people in 59,964 households.

+Geography

+Location

+Khoy is north of the province's capital and largest city Urmia, and 807 km north-west to Tehran.
+The region's economy is based on agriculture, particularly the production of fruit, grain, and timber.
+Khoy is nicknamed as the Sunflower city of Iran.
+At the 2006 census, the city had a population of 178,708, with an estimated 2012 population of 200,985.
+Khoy is largely populated by ethnic Azerbaijanis, except for the residents of the western edge of Khoy, who are mostly Kurds; The majority of the population (more than 90%) subscribes to the Shiite sect of Islam.
+The Kurds of this less, who live mostly in a nomadic way as opposed to the mostly settled Azerbaijanis, are largely Sunni and are composed of two independent tribes, Shakkak and Jalali.